taphocoenose/MAU_simulations/README.md

 **SEAsim.R**

 This script simulates draws from a skeletal part profile fossil assemblage.
 These draws are used to calculate simulated MAU-utility relationships, summarized as Spearman's _rho_, Pearsons's _r_, and Poisson regression _beta_ coefficients.
 A Bayesian version of the regression coefficients are also generated.
-Teh code summarizes results as both figures and tables that are written to the working directory.
+The code summarizes results as both figures and tables that are written to the working directory.

 The script uses three common libraries available in CRAN (_ggplot2_, _parallel_, and _patchwork_) and a fourth package--_Rethinking_, which can be installed from https://github.com/rmcelreath/rethinking.